 The Overdrive line is intended both for those who are just starting out with cycling and want to commute or stay active and for enthusiasts who need a training buddy they can take out on the track.

-Four models are available at the moment in the Overdrive series – Overdrive 29 1; 29 3; 29 2 X and the 29C 1 Carbon.
-The first three are aluminum models, while the last one has a carbon frame.
+Five models are available at the moment in the Overdrive series – Overdrive 29 1; 29 2; 29 3; 29 2 X and the 29C 1 Carbon.
+The first four are aluminum models, while the last one has a carbon frame.
 Diamondback used to have 27.5” models in this series as well, but right now there are only 29ers available.

-The components differ significantly on these four bikes.
+The components differ significantly on these five bikes.
 The cheapest model has an entry-level Shimano drivetrain, mechanical disc brakes, and an inferior fork.
-The more expensive models have higher end SRAM drivetrains and hydraulic brakes, and the forks are a lot more adjustable and can withstand much more abuse.
+The more expensive models have higher-end SRAM drivetrains and hydraulic brakes, and the forks are a lot more adjustable and can withstand much more abuse.